 67. Hygiene standards

-A licensee must ensure that a supervising officer observes and maintains reasonable standards of hygiene in the provision of the school age family day care service.
+A licensee must ensure that a supervising officer observes and maintains reasonable standards of hygiene in the provision of the outside school hours family day care service.

 Penalty: a fine of $2 000.

+[Regulation 67 amended in Gazette 1 Mar 2006 p.
+936.]

 68. Alcohol and drugs

-(1) If an enrolled child appears to be adversely affected by alcohol, drugs, or any other potentially deleterious substance, a licensee must ensure that a parent of the child is called to collect the child from the school age family day care service as soon as practicable.
+(1) If an enrolled child appears to be adversely affected by alcohol, drugs, or any other potentially deleterious substance, a licensee must ensure that a parent of the child is called to collect the child from the outside school hours family day care service as soon as practicable.

 (2) A licensee must ensure that no other person who appears to be adversely affected by alcohol, drugs, or any other potentially deleterious substance remains at the place during a care session.